-The SPP Mission: Helping our members work together to keep the lights on, today and in the future.
+The SPP mission: Working together to responsibly and economically keep the lights on today and in the future.

-SPP was founded in 1941 when eleven regional power companies pooled their resources to keep Arkansas’ Jones Mill powered around the clock in support of critical, national defense needs.
+SPP was founded in 1941 when 11 regional power companies pooled their resources to keep Arkansas’ Jones Mill powered around the clock in support of critical, national defense needs.

-More than 75 years later, we’re proud the SPP of today still reflects our early principles of collaboration in the interest of providing a critical service for the good of our region.
+Eight decades later, SPP still reflects our early principles of collaboration in the interest of providing a critical service for the good of our region.
 Our vision is to lead our industry to a brighter future, delivering the best energy value.